loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 "In Agile principles, timeboxing allocates a fixed and maximum unit of time to an activity, called a timebox, within which planned activity takes place.
 It is used by Agile principles-based project management approaches and for personal time management."

 Up until googling "time boxing" right now, I had not heard of it.
 I do tend to ponder on unimportant matters so this would be a good tool to use in my own own life to help prioritise tasks.
-I dont work well under pressure generally, so introducing timeboxing should be good preparation for real real world work environments.
+I dont work well under pressure generally, so introducing timeboxing should be good preparation for real world work environments.

 ### On a a 0-5 scale, how confident are you with each of the assignments?